 Nail the Gig

 No matter how big or how small the gig is, nail it!
 Show up well prepared with all your gear tuned up and ready to go.
-Make sure you know all of the tunes and if the setlist is only an hour long, then memorize it.
+Make sure you know all of the tune.

 Be An Opening Act

 Find bands who have a larger following than you and ask if you can be the opener.
 There is often very little pay for these types of situations, but the exposure can be worth your while.
 You will make new connections in the music industry, and might even make some new fans.